IN SITU | 2016-2026

 MURMURES | 2021

-Murmures aims to create social links between the spectators, through small gestures that I activate.
+Murmures aims to create connections between spectators through small gestures that I initiate.
 Throughout the performance, the audience receives elements intended for one person, each time different.
-To obtain all the information, it is necessary to communicate.
-Murmures braves Covid-19 and social distancing, it is a performance that calls for contact and discussion.
-It talks about our relationship with others, the need or not to live together.
+To obtain all the information, communication is necessary.
+Murmures defied Covid-19 and social distancing, it is a performance that calls for contact and exchange.
+It speaks about our relationship with others, and the necessity, or not, of living together.

-The French word "murmure" designates the flight of starlings who move in groups in order to protect themselves from danger.
+The French word "murmure" refers to the flight of starlings that move in groups in order to protect themselves from danger.

 Performance, variable duration.